-To ensure program fidelity and proper credit, the National Parenting from Prison Program is to be delivered by a Special Population Program Coordinator, Reentry Affairs Coordinator, Social Worker, or Correctional Counselor.
-Phase II may be delivered by qualified volunteers.
+To ensure program fidelity and proper credit, the National Parenting from Prison Program is to be delivered by a Special Populations Program Coordinator, Reentry Affairs Coordinator, Social Worker, or Correctional Counselor.
+Phase II may be delivered by a qualified volunteer.